jzstats/chatgpt-numbers-and-the-meaning-of-life/docs/README.md

 ### Cleaning the Raw Data

-The script 'prossess_raw_data.py' was used to collect the data.
+The script 'prossess_raw_data.py' was used to process the data.

 #### Overview